jsbaan/ai-app-from-scratch/db/README.md

 # PostgreSQL database server
 This directory does not contain any code but simply documents how to manually run a PostgreSQL database server in a Docker container using the official postgres image.
+When running the full app, we use Docker Compose.

 ## Running the database server